 Self-employment is not easy.
-You control time, but there are a lot of responsibilities at your hands.
+You control time, but there are a lot of responsibilities on your hands.
 You’re managing all that on your own.
 For instance, if you are running a business, you need to exert effort to manage your sales and business taxes.

 Here are the top 5 tips you need to know to become self-employed in the UK: